imgproxy/imgproxy-js-core/.changeset/light-cycles-cry.md

 ---
-"@imgproxy/imgproxy-js-core": major
+"@imgproxy/imgproxy-js-core": patch
 ---

-Fix padding option not allowing zero values.
-Thanks @sevrai
+Fix padding option to not omit `0` values when serializing to imgproxy URL.
+Thanks @sevrai!